 When it was noted that there was insufficient government funding in this area and not only a lack of options but also support, Georgia decided to start her own organisation.

-Y-House’s mission is to keep young people out of aged care.
+Y-House’s mission is to Support young people in their aged care journey.

 Across Australia there are over 6,400 young people living in aged care and this is a number that must be changed.
 In our pursuit to tackle this issue we want to provide age appropriate supports and programs with a strong focus on preventing young Australians from entering aged care unnecessarily.
 In addition, we want to provide a collective voice to the many individuals living in aged care, as well as those at risk of living in aged care.